 During the election period, returning officers prepare the necessary material, set up the offices and provide information concerning the electoral event to the electorate, political parties and candidates.
 They also receive, check and acknowledge receipt of nomination papers and authorize independent candidates to collect contributions and incur election expenses.
 In addition, they coordinate activities involved in duplicating and printing electoral lists and ballot papers.
 They are also responsible for advance polling, inmate and mobile polling, as well as polling-day operations.
 Finally, on the day after the election, returning officers count the votes and declare elected the candidates who have received the greatest number of votes.
 After the event, they write reports and participate in follow-up meetings on the electoral event.

 In addition to administering electoral events, returning officers may be required to perform certain duties concerning the establishment of boundaries of electoral precincts and polling subdivisions and the activities of the Permanent Board of Revisors.

-The tasks that must be performed by returning officers, on behalf of the Directeur général des élections du Québec, confer on them a mission of public interest.
+The tasks that must be performed by returning officers on our behalf confer on them a mission of public interest.
 Moreover, in their capacity as mandataries and as managers of public funds, they are required to have certain qualifications and adhere to certain ethical standards.
 In this regard, returning officers must be impartial, upright and discrete.
 In addition, they must refrain from working for or being members of any party.
 They must also exhibit vigilance and transparency in the attribution of goods and services supply contracts.
-Finally, returning officers must comply with the directives of the Directeur général des élections du Québec and, at his request, cooperate in considering, trying and assessing new voting procedures.
+Finally, returning officers must comply with our directives and, at our request, cooperate in considering, trying and assessing new voting procedures.